Olga Puchkova: 2007–2009

-At the 2008 Australian Open, she won her first-round match, but lost 6–1, 7–5 to world No. 1, Justine Henin, in the second round.
-Her year would improve slightly as she finished runner-up in the Charlottesville ITF event falling to Alexis King ranked 640 in the world.
-She had to attempt to qualify for the 2008 French Open before falling to eventual quarterfinalist Carla Suárez Navarro of Spain in the qualifying playoff round.
+At the 2008 Australian Open, she won her first-round match, but lost 1–6, 5–7 to world No. 1, Justine Henin, in the second round.
+Her year would improve slightly as she finished runner-up in the Charlottesville ITF event, falling to Alexis King ranked 640 in the world.
+She had to attempt to qualify for the French Open before falling to eventual quarterfinalist Carla Suárez Navarro of Spain in the qualifying playoff round.
 She then fell at the same stage in Wimbledon qualifying to Eva Hrdinová.
-She failed to qualify for another main draw of a tour-level tournament in 2008, but did receive direct entry into the Bell Challenge before losing in the second round to Melanie Oudin.
+She failed to qualify for another main draw of a tour-level tournament in 2008, but did receive direct entry into the Bell Challenge, before losing in the second round to Melanie Oudin.
 Her last event ended in a first-round loss in San Diego, and her ranking dipped to 159.
 She went 15–28 on the season.

 She fell in the final round of qualifying yet again in the 2009 Australian Open, and didn't enter into a WTA tournament until she was given the opportunity to qualify for the Bell Challenge.
 She did manage to qualify, but lost to Amra Sadiković in the opening main-draw round.
 19–22 by the end of the season, Puchkova's woes continued and she was ranked 226 in her last tournament of the year in Toronto.

-2013
+2012–2013

-After a couple of years struggling with injuries and personal problems, Puchkova managed to finish 2012 in top 100 with a semifinal in Baku and reaching 3rd at 2012 US Open.
+After a couple of years struggling with injuries and personal problems, Puchkova managed to finish 2012 in top 100 with a semifinal in Baku and reaching third round at the 2012 US Open.
 In 2013, she experienced some tough draws and had four first-round losses.
 But she turned tables around at the 2013 Brasil Tennis Cup, where she reached the final, beating Venus Williams en route.
-She lost to Monica Niculescu, 2–6, 6–4, 4–6.
+She lost to Monica Niculescu, in a three-setter.